wsaboor/linkedin-predictor/README.md

   --error-report "error.csv"

 **Parameters**
-Parameter	Description
+Parameter	Description:
---input	Path to raw .xlsx or .csv EGRA dataset --output	Destination path for cleaned dataset --error-report	Destination path for error log
+  - --input	Path to raw .xlsx or .csv EGRA dataset
+  - --output	Destination path for cleaned dataset
+  - --error-report	Destination path for error log

 **What the Pipeline Does**
 1. Validates the dataset structure - Ensures all expected variables are present and properly named.